marialyk77/Coffee-Rewards/README.md

 Number of Columns: 6

-####  Data Completness:
+**Data Completness:**

 No missing values or inconsistencies.

-Duplicates:  The 'offer_type' column contains duplicate values, which is expected since multiple offers can belong to the same type.
+**Duplicates:**  The 'offer_type' column contains duplicate values, which is expected since multiple offers can belong to the same type.
 However, each offer has a unique 'offer_id'.

-Channels Column: The values in the 'channels' column are stored as lists, as some offers are available across multiple platforms.
+**Channels Column:** The values in the 'channels' column are stored as lists, as some offers are available across multiple platforms.

-#### Data Cleaning

-The table 'offers' needed no cleaning.
+**The table 'offers' needed no cleaning.**

 ### Table: Events